Applications for geographical indications for non-EU products in 2025

 Discussions on geographical indications typically form part of bilateral trade negotiations between the EU and non-EU countries.
 During these negotiations, trading partners put forward geographical indications for which they seek protection in the EU.
 The proposed PGIs are made public and can be opposed by stakeholders in the EU or other non-EU countries.

 In 2025, requests for geographical indications have been published in relation to the following AGRINFO partner countries: Costa Rica, Dominican Republic, Guyana, Jamaica, Philippines, Saint Lucia, Thailand, Trinidad and Tobago.
-The list of products under consideration is listed in Table 1.
+The products under consideration are listed in Table 1.

 Why?